If you’re serious about cooking oil then you NEED to know about the major 3 types of oil processing methods.

 That’s what we used 1000 years ago by our ancestors.

-IN recent study, many scientist and experts have pronounced cold pressed oils as a healthy alternative than normal refined cooking oils.
+In recent studies, many scientists and experts have pronounced cold pressed oils as a healthy alternative than normal refined cooking oils.

 Cold Pressed Oils are known to be bad cholesterol free, are unrefined or unprocessed, do not contain harmful solvent residues like bleach and contain natural antioxidants that are beneficial for the human body.